Siddhikali Temple

-Siddhikali Temple is a Hindu temple located in Thimi, Nepal.
-The two storeys roofed temple is dedicated to Lord Kali, Shiva and Ganesh.
-It is also believed that this Shaktipeeth is formed due to the falling of right eye of the corpse of Sati.
+The Siddhikali Temple is a Hindu temple located in Thimi, Nepal.
+The two-storey roofed temple is dedicated to Kali, Shiva and Ganesh.
+It is believed that this Shaktipeeth was formed the fallen right eye of Sati's corpse.
 This place is located in Inayekwo, in the north west of Thimi.
-The temple is also known as Inayekwo Dyo in Nepal Bhasa language.
-And Siddhikali Temple is also known as Chamunda, one of the goddess of Astamatrika.
+The temple is also known as Inayekwo Dyo in the Nepalese Bhasa language.
+The Siddhikali Temple is also known as Chamunda, one of the goddesses of Astamatrika.
 The majestically impressive Siddhikali temple has numbers of Pataa streaming down the front.
-There's a Satah (rest-house) opposite to temple and multiple Falcha (Inns) and several smaller shrines (Bhairav, Shiva Temple, Saraswoti Temple, Bhimsen Temple, Basundhara Temple, Sahsrabhuj Lokeshwor Temple, Buddha Chaitya) to the rear and nearby and several stone taps around the place.
-The artwork around the Siddhikali temple is fantastic and worth a close inspection.
+There is a Satah (rest-house) opposite to the temple and multiple Falcha (Inns) and several smaller shrines (Bhairav, Shiva Temple, Saraswati Temple, Bhimsen Temple, Basundhara Temple, Sahsrabhuj Lokeshwor Temple, Buddha Chaitya) to the rear and nearby, and several stone taps around the place.
+The Siddhikali Temple's Gajur and 2 roofs are gold plated.

-Siddhikali Temple or Siddhi Kali Temple is a cultural and religious place.
-Inside the temple goddess Siddhikali and Lord Ganesh in the middle part can be easily recognized.
-Beside that Bhairav and Navadurga deities are also exists inside the temple.
-In Chapacho Thimi, there is Siddhikali Dyo Chhen located which means House of God where we can worship goddess Siddhikali here too.
-The Jatra of goddess Siddhikali starts from here and ends to here.
-Twice in a year (Baisakh 1 and Yenya Punhi) goddess siddhikali takes to Siddhikali temple from Dyo chhen to observe the Jatra known as Dyo Bwekegu Jatra.
-The curious and mystries of goddess siddhikali is that statue of Lord Ganesh is kept as goddess Siddhikali on Dyo Chhen and same idol is kept on the chariot during Biska Jatra (Bisket Jatra) (Baisakh 1st and 2nd) and Yenya Punhi Siddhikali Jatra.
+The Siddhikali Temple or Siddhi Kali Temple is a cultural and religious place.
+Inside the temple, Siddhikali and Ganesh can be easily recognized in the middle part.
+Besides that, the deities Bhairav and Navadurga also exist inside the temple.
+In Chapacho Thimi, there is Siddhikali Dyo Chhen (meaning House of God) where people can worship Siddhikali.
+The Jatra of goddess Siddhikali starts and ends here.
+Twice in a year, (Baisakh 1 and Yenya Punhi) Siddhikali takes to the Siddhikali temple from Dyo chhen to observe the Jatra known as Dyo Bwekegu Jatra.
+A statue of Ganesh is kept on Dyo Chhen and the chariot during Biska Jatra (Bisket Jatra) (Baisakh 1st and 2nd) and Yenya Punhi Siddhikali Jatra.